yecemder/Huffman-Encoder/README.md

-# Huffman-Encoder
+# Huffman Encoder
 A Python program to efficiently compress data with Huffman coding.
+Really doesn't work great on small files.